rimusz-lab/coreos-xhyve-ui/README.md

 CoreOS-xhyve UI for OS X
 ============================

-This repository is moved to [CoreOS VM for OS X](https://github.com/TheNewNormal/coreos-osx)
+This repository is moved to [CoreOS VM for macOS](https://github.com/TheNewNormal/coreos-osx)